 Hi I'm Courtney

-I'm 21 years old, living in a small town, going to nursing school.
+I work as a nurse in the operating room of a level 2 trauma hospital.
+It's a challenging job, but I thrive in stressful environments.
+I find my job provides me a unique opportunity to spread the love that Heavenly Father has for each of his children as I work one on one with each patient.
 I enjoy all things medical, and am so grateful for the miracle of my body.
-I'm a seasonal employee at Walt Disney World, which is fitting, because i'm obsessed with all things Disney.
 I'm a bookworm, a theater freak, and a ballroom dance die-hard.
 I'm a grammar Nazi, honest to a fault and I have a strange desire to always be on time.
-I dream of traveling the world, getting married for time and all eternity in the Salt Lake Temple, and having 5 or 6 kids.
+I dream of traveling the world, getting married for time and all eternity in the Provo City Center Temple, and having a handful of kids.

 Why I am a Mormon